PHP Callback Methods

 $worker = new Worker("websocket://0.0.0.0:2346");

-// Call the class static methods
+// Call the static methods of the class.

 $worker->onWorkerStart = array('MyClass', 'onWorkerStart');